Vet Assistant Training

 Learn on your own time at your own pace.
 Getting your education online gives you the freedom to study around your current work or school schedule.
 With this flexibility, the normal completion time is 52 weeks.

-During the program, you’ll have an ABC Program Manager who will guide you through the program, counsel you, answer your questions and grade your exams.
-Your personal Program Manager will contact you shortly after enrollment to get acquainted and welcome you into the program.
+During the program, our ABC Program Manager team will guide you through the program, counsel you, answer your questions and grade your exams.
+On of our Program Managers will contact you shortly after enrollment to get acquainted and welcome you into the program.
 At that time, you’ll be given the Program Manager’s contact information for future interactions and assistance as you journey through the program.
 Start studying to become a vet assistant today.
 Call 800-795-3294 to sign up for our vet assistant course.

 Short Term Programs

 ABC offers Short Term Programs to those individuals interested in continuing their education.
-Although you may sign up for any of the Short Term Programs upon enrollment, you’ll only be granted access once you have successfully completed stage 9.
+Although you may sign up for any of the Short Term Programs upon enrollment, you will only be granted access once you have successfully completed stage 3.
 This is done to ensure you have the knowledge necessary to maximize your learning experience.

 Pet Sitting and Dog Walking